Programs > Brochure

 SOU 310: India Past and Present

 The program will begin in Davidson in late August with several days of orientation.
 The group, which usually includes a few selected students from other colleges/universities, will then leave for India.
-The program will conclude in early December.
-Please see below for exact dates.
+The program will conclude in mid-December.
+Please see below for tentative dates.

 - Mahabalipuram, Pondicherry